 “We not only have fast food, we have fast eating!
 Try slowing down to experience mindfully and taste your food.” – The Meditation Bible by Madonna Gauding

 The juices that soared from the apple and broccoli were like taking a sip from a refreshing spring.
 It was as if my body was screaming at me.
-It was hungry for more fruits and vegetables, and I have been starving it.
+It was hungry for more fruits and vegetables, and I had been starving it.
 I wanted more!

 My biggest impression from this experience was that first bite.
 It was so delicious that it’s a wonder we don’t savor it more often.
 But, ironically, our bodies demand more of the pleasing sensation, and we rush to fill the craving that the first bite created.
 Mindful eating allows us to slow down and savor each and every morsel.
 When we are full, we are finished.
 There is no need to scrap the last bit of food off your plate.
-Your stomach will let you know when you are full, because you allowed time to digest and gauge how much more food you needed.
+Your stomach will let you know when you are full because you allow time to digest and gauge how much more food you need.

 Mindful eating is necessary for those seeking to lose weight or eat healthily.
 You will eat less and seek healthier meals for that next taste explosion!